 - Not taking local holidays or major events like conventions into account.
 We’ve done this more often than I’d care to admit.
 We’ve had trouble booking trains in Thailand during the Songkran Festival and Chinese New Year because they were full, and have overpaid for hotels in Canada because we forgot to check for major conventions.
 Look into local holidays at your destination before you go, as attractions and even restaurants can close during major holidays.

 - Not reviewing the rules for what is allowed in your carry on luggage.
 This is especially important for liquids and gels.
 Rules can change often, and it’s a real bother to have to have to throw away something not allowed on your flight or pay to mail it back home (that is, if you have time).

 - Allowing your phone to roam.
 Cellular roaming fees can be astronomical.
 You can avoid them by buying a SIM and phone credit in your destination country (this only works with unlocked phones).
 If your phone isn’t unlocked, try calling your provider to set up a temporary international plan with reduced fees.
-Better yet, use Skype or something similar if you can find free/cheap WiFi or turn off your phone and really escape from your everyday life.
+Better yet, use WhatsApp, Skype, Google Hangouts (our current favorite) or something similar if you can find free/cheap WiFi.
+You could even just turn off your phone and really escape from your everyday life.